LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-01-21-Internal-working-of-the-Hash-Map-in-java-(resize method).markdown

 We talk about initialization until this time, and we will talk about doubles now.

 The source code is too complex, but the key point is simple.
-Look at the line of code 39 to 40, there are type of The node variables loHead, loTail and hiHead, hiTail.
+Look at the line of code 39 to 40, there are type of the node variables loHead, loTail and hiHead, hiTail.
  - The node variable is the Linked list.<br>

 The size of HashMap increase by double, so the existing data must be distributed equally among the increased space.<br>

 The variables are used at this time.

-The datas are re-stored again based on the value of the HashData.
+The data is re-stored again based on the value of the Hash-Value.

 Let's check the code of line number 44 to 57.